longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   :Example: ``2013-03-31T23:59:59Z``

-.. rubric:: Note about geospatial metadata

-The specification of geospatial bounds for radar data involves consideration of grid mapping to convert from polar coordinates centred at the radar location.
-This is not part of CfRadial-1.4, but has been addressed in CfRadial-2.0 and later conventions.
-Hence, NCAS -Radar 1.0 does not include *geospatial_bounds* as a global attribute.
+geospatial_bounds
+  This field defines the latitude and longitude bounds associated with the file.
+  For a vertically pointing radar on a stationary platform this is just the latitude and longitude of the point of deployment (as signed decimals).
+Otherwise it is the bounding box, i.e. a rectangle enclosing the extent of the data resource described in latitude and longitude.

+  :Example: ``Bounding box: -111.29N  40.26E, -110.29N  41.26E``

 platform_altitude
-  This is the altitude of the platform at the location where the instrument is deployed (i.e. the orthometric height relative to the local geoid).
+  This is the altitude above the geoid of the platform at the location where the instrument is deployed (i.e. the orthometric height), using the WGS84 ellipsoid and EGM2008 geoid model.
 For a land-based deployment this is the orthometric height of the local ground level.
-For clarity the comment attribute should be used to specify the geoid model (e.g. OSGM15, EGM2008).
+  For a mobile platform this is the altitude at the start of the data volume.
+  Note that the altitude of the instrument is given in the variable *altitude* and may be offset from the platform altitude.

 location_keywords
   These are words with geographical relevance that aid data discovery.